asb219/evaluate-SOC-models/dump/README.md

 activate the `eval14c` environment and run the following command:

 ```
-python -m config -set-dump "/your/new/path/to/dump"
+config -set-dump "/your/new/path/to/dump"
 ```

 You can check the absolute path of the current file storage location with

 ```
-python -m config -get-dump
+config -get-dump
 ```